 - 53.1.
-The Chief Executive or Corporate Directors and Chief Officer will ensure that its procurement activity complies with the relevant legislation and that the decisions it takes in the context of its procurement activity are in accordance with the legislation and its own procurement objectives. - 53.2.
-The Chief Executive or Corporate Directors and Chief Officer will ensure that the Procurement Strategy is reviewed annually and the revised Procurement Strategy and Procurement Annual Report is published as soon as reasonably practical after April 2018 and thereafter on an annual basis and in accordance with the Statutory Guidance as at 1.3.
+The Chief Executive or Corporate Directors and Chief Officer will ensure that the Council's procurement activity complies with the relevant legislation and that the decisions it takes in the context of its procurement activities are in accordance with the legislation and its own procurement objectives. - 53.2.
+The Chief Executive or Corporate Directors and Chief Officer will ensure that the Procurement Strategy is reviewed annually and the revised Procurement Strategy and Procurement Annual Report are published on an annual basis and in accordance with the Statutory Guidance as at 1.3.